anderpaal/test-assignment/README.md

 ### Test case introduction
 ``test/specs/Login.ts``

-TC 1 - Should get an error for trying to log in with wrong password.
+TC 1 - Should get an error for trying to log in with wrong password. -FAIL

 TC 2 - Should successfully log in and log out.